Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 commitment = HMAC(Kc, CommitmentValue)
 ~~~

-where `Kc` is defined by the ciphersuite and CommitmentValue is specified as:
+where `Kc` is a string of bytes defined by the ciphersuite and CommitmentValue
+is specified as:

 ~~~ tls-presentation
 struct {